ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: pre}

-### Packaging Python actions with a virtual environment in zip files
+### Package Python actions with a virtual environment in zip files
 {: #openwhisk_actions_python_virtualenv}

 Another way of packaging Python dependencies is by using a virtual environment (`virtualenv`) which allows you to link additional packages that can be installed via [`pip`](https://packaging.python.org/installing/) for example.